syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-sections.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/Sections/Clone-and-merge-section-slides).

 ## Removing a section

 The following code example demonstrates how to create remove a particular section from the sections collection of a presentation.